What does Conrad mean?

 Usual English spelling of Konrad.
 The name of nine saints, including a 10th-century bishop of Constance, and several German kings in the Middle Ages.
 Modern use in the English-speaking world is an import from Germany since the 19th century.
 Anthropologist Konrad Lorenz; hotelier Conrad Hilton; author Joseph Conrad.

 Conrad▼ has 1 more alternative form via Konrad: Kord.

 Conrad has 1 feminine form: Conradine.Kreatif forms: Carad, Conradca, Corad. [more]

 Conrad is a very popular first name for men (#456 out of 1220, Top 37%) and also a very popular last name for all people (#786 out of 150436, Top 1%).
 (2000 U.S. Census)

 Charted below is the birth name popularity of Conrad for boys.
 Conrad reached its top rank of #250 in the U.S. during the years 1930-1939, and is presently at #649.
 (2014 Birth Statistics)

 Displayed below is a comparison of the usage of the boy name Conrad and affiliated names.
 Popular variation forms of Conrad (#649 last year) ranked in the Top 1000 are Connie, Curt and Kurt.
-These boy names were at the peak of their popularity during 1950-1959 (usage of 0.5798%) and have become significantly less widespread since (usage 0.0878%, down 84.9%), with the forms Connie, Conrad, Curt and Kurt becoming less fashionable.
-(2014 Birth Statistics)
+These forms of Conrad were popular with parents during 1950-1959 (average #420) and have become significantly less conventional since (#912, down 84.9%), with the forms Connie, Conrad, Curt and Kurt becoming less fashionable.